brizental/brizental.github.io/_posts/2021-04-07-publishing-glean-js.markdown

 ## Final considerations

-Although the steps in this post look straight forward enough, it took me quite a while to figure out the correct way to configure the Glean.js' entry points.
+Although the steps in this post look straightforward enough, it took me quite a while to figure out the correct way to configure the Glean.js' entry points.
 I encountered many caveats along the way, such as the `typesVersions` workaround I mentioned above, but also:

 - In order to support ES6 modules, it is necessary to include the filename and extension in all internal package import statements.
 CommonJS infers the extension and the filename when it is not provided, but ES6 doesn't.
-This get's extra weird in Glean.js' codebase, because Glean.js is in Typescript and still all our import statements have the `.js` extension.
+This get's extra weird in Glean.js' codebase, because Glean.js is in Typescript and all our import statements still have the `.js` extension.
 See more discussion about this on [this issue](https://github.com/microsoft/TypeScript/issues/16577#issuecomment-754941937) and [our commit with this change](https://github.com/mozilla/glean.js/pull/123/commits/607c9d5285298f7afbc6187d3b2bdd7d0c1f25b3).
-- Webpack below version 5, does not have support for the `exports` field and is not able to import a package that defined entry points only using this feature.
+- Webpack, below version 5, does not have support for the `exports` field and is not able to import a package that defined entry points only using this feature.
 See the [Webpack 5 release notes](https://webpack.js.org/blog/2020-10-10-webpack-5-release/#major-changes-new-nodejs-ecosystem-features).
 - Other exports conditions such as `browser`, `production` or `development` are mentioned in the [Node.js documentation](https://nodejs.org/api/packages.html#packages_conditions_definitions), but are ultimately ignored by Node.js.
 They are used by bundlers such as Webpack and Rollup.
-The Webpack documentation has [a comprehensive list of all the conditions](https://webpack.js.org/guides/package-exports/#conditions) you can possibly include in that list, which bundler supports each and whether Node.js supports it too.
+The Webpack documentation has [a comprehensive list of all the conditions](https://webpack.js.org/guides/package-exports/#conditions) you can possibly include in that list, which bundler supports each, and whether Node.js supports it too.

 Hope this guide is helpful to other people on the internet.
 Bye! 👋